awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-imagebuilder-image.md

 Returns the Amazon Resource Name \(ARN\) of the image\.
 For example, `arn:aws:imagebuilder:us-west-2:123456789012:image/mybasicrecipe/2019.12.03/1`\.

 `ImageId`  <a name="ImageId-fn::getatt"></a>
-Returns the AMI ID of the EC2 AMI in the Region in which you are using Image Builder\.
+Returns the AMI ID of the Amazon EC2 AMI in the Region in which you are using Image Builder\.

 `Name`  <a name="Name-fn::getatt"></a>
 Returns the name of the image\.